xtreezzz/ai-db-helper/README.md

-# SQL Error Assistant
+# AI Database Helper

 ## Overview

-**SQL Error Assistant** is a Python-based tool designed to help junior developers understand and fix SQL errors in database queries using the Chinook database.
+**AI Database Helper** is a Python-based tool designed to help junior developers understand and fix SQL errors in database queries using the Chinook database.
 It leverages OpenAI's GPT-4 model to generate detailed explanations, corrected queries, and relevant DDL statements based on error logs.

 ## Features